-In the new West Building, works of art—many of which have long been off view due to space limitations—are housed in contiguous galleries to tell the fascinating story of Northern European art, from the late Gothic period through the baroque.
+In West Building works of art are housed in contiguous galleries to tell the fascinating story of Northern European art, from the late Gothic period through the baroque.
 Elsewhere, in pan-European altarpiece and still-life galleries, and in a European and American portrait gallery, a number of works from the Northern European collections are seen alongside their counterparts from other parts of Europe and America.